mxmingya/mxmingya.github.io/index.md

 ---
 # [](#header-1)Me, Here!

 Hi, my name is Mingya Ma.
 I am a senior student at University of Minnesota studying computer science.
 I am currently looking for jobs in software engineering and related fields.
 Plz contact me at maxxx950@umn.edu or 5857481507!
-Welcome to view my [LinkedIn profile](https://www.linkedin.com/in/mingya-m-273317a1), and you can also view my resume on the right side!
+Welcome to have a look at my [LinkedIn profile](https://www.linkedin.com/in/mingya-m-273317a1), and you can also view my resume on LinkedIn!

 # [](#header-1)LCs Here :)